astralord/astralord.github.io/_posts/2022-02-09-the-annotated-statistics-part-i-basics-of-point-estimation.md

 math: true
 ---

-> This series of posts is a guidance to statistics for those who already have knowledge in probability theory and would like to become familiar with mathematical statistics.
-Part I focuses on point estimation of parameters for the most frequently used probability distributions.
+> This series of posts is a guidance for those who already have knowledge in probability theory and would like to become familiar with mathematical statistics.
+Part I focuses on point estimators of parameters and their characteristics.

 ### Intro